Meet the CTeL Policy Fellows

 Apply now and help shape policies that will define the next era of digital health.

-The CTeL Policy Research Fellowship at is a prestigious, multidisciplinary program designed for emerging leaders and scholars who are passionate about shaping the future of telehealth through innovative research and policy analysis.
+The CTeL Policy Research Fellowship is a prestigious, multidisciplinary program designed for emerging leaders and scholars who are passionate about shaping the future of telehealth through innovative research and policy analysis.
 This fellowship offers a unique opportunity to engage in cutting-edge research at the intersection of legal, regulatory, policy, and data science, with the goal of advancing telehealth practices and policies on a national and global scale.

 Fellows will delve into the complex legal and regulatory frameworks that govern telehealth, exploring key issues such as licensure, reimbursement, privacy, and interstate practice.
 The program also emphasizes policy development, offering fellows the chance to contribute to the creation of policies that enhance access to and the quality of telehealth services.
 Additionally, fellows will leverage data science to analyze trends, outcomes, and the impact of telehealth on public health, providing evidence-based insights to inform decision-making.